-In 1988, President Chiang Jing-Kuo passed away and his vice president, Lee Teng-Hui, took over his presidential position.
-1990 was the year for a new president to be elected.
+In 1988, President Chiang Jing-Kuo passed away, and his vice president, Lee Teng-Hui, took over his presidential position.
+The next presidential selection was scheduled for 1990.
 However, at this time, candidates for President and Vice President of the Republic of China (ROC) were selected from the National Assembly (國民大會).
-The National Assembly had the nickname, “Ten Thousand Year Assembly” (萬年國會), because after the ROC retreated to Taiwan, no new local Taiwanese representatives had joined since the ROC’s retreat to Taiwan.
+The National Assembly had the nickname “Ten Thousand Year Assembly” (萬年國會) because no new local Taiwanese representatives had joined since the ROC’s retreat to Taiwan.

 March 16, 1990

-Nine students from National Taiwan University (NTU) went to the Chiang Kai-Shek (CKS) Memorial Hall and held a sit-in protest.
+Nine students from National Taiwan University (NTU) held a sit-in protest at the Chiang Kai-Shek (CKS) Memorial Hall.
 After hearing this, many other students and non-governmental organizations came to join them.

 March 17, 1990

 March 18, 1990

 On this day, the organizing committee made four demands:

-- Abolish the National Assembly (國民大會) and re-establish a new National Assembly infrastructure.
+- Dissolve the National Assembly (國民大會) and re-establish a new National Assembly infrastructure

 - Establish a political reform timetable

 March 19, 1990

-The Formosan Lily (Lilium formosanum) was selected as the symbol of the movement for the following reasons:
+The protestors chose the Formosan Lily (Lilium formosanum) as the movement’s symbol for the following reasons:

-As a Taiwan-specific specie of lily, the Formosan Lily reflects that the movement was homegrown, and thus autonomous from foreign ideals.
+As a species of lily native to Taiwan, the Formosan Lily reflected that the movement was homegrown, and thus autonomous from foreign ideals.

-Found from the mountains all the way to the coast, the Formosan Lily reflects the grassroots aspect of the movement.
+Found from the mountains all the way to the coast, the Formosan Lily reflected the grassroots aspect of the movement.

-Formosan Lilies are able to bloom even in the worst of conditions.
+Formosan Lilies can bloom even in the worst of conditions.

 The movement took place in the spring, when Formosan Lilies bloom.
-It also represented the youth of the students.
-Spring is often used to describe the youth as the word ‘youth’ in Mandarin is 青春 (the second word is the character for ‘spring’.)
+This characteristic of the lily also represented the students’ youth because of the spring season’s association with youth (the second character in the Mandarin word for ‘youth’, 青春, is the character for ‘spring’).

-In the Lukai Tribe, an indigenous tribe of Taiwan, the Formosan Lily was a symbol of honor.
+In the Lukai Tribe, an indigenous tribe of Taiwan, the Formosan Lily symbolized honor.

 March 20, 1990

 March 21, 1990

-Newly selected President Lee Teng-Hui invites 53 students to the Presidential Office.
-Lee agreed to accomplish the following before his inauguration:
+Newly selected President Lee Teng-Hui invited 53 students to the Presidential Office.
+President Lee agreed to accomplish the protestors’ four demands before his inauguration.